 Contact

-Tony Streit is a nationally recognized leader in youth development, media literacy, out-of-school time, and informal STEM.
+Tony Streit is a nationally recognized leader in youth development, media literacy, out-of-school time (OST), and informal STEM.
 Streit’s projects weave technical assistance, professional development, instructional design, and technology integration with a focus on student-centered learning.
+For decades, he has designed and led innovative OST initiatives that build capacity to promote youth well-being, academic success, and workforce readiness.

-Streit is principal investigator for the National Center on Afterschool and Summer Enrichment (NCASE), a technical assistance effort of the U.S. Administration for Children and Families.
-He co-leads Supporting Readiness through Vital Civic Empowerment (SRVCE), a civics education curriculum project funded by the U.S. Department of Defense.
+Streit contributes to strategic business development and serves as a subject matter expert to multiple initiatives.
+For 10 years, he served as principal investigator for the National Center on Afterschool and Summer Enrichment (NCASE), a technical assistance effort of the U.S. Administration for Children and Families.
+He also played a key role in Supporting Readiness through Vital Civic Empowerment (SRVCE), a civics education curriculum project funded by the U.S. Department of Defense.
 Recently, he co-authored a landscape study funded by the Wallace Foundation: Supporting Quality in Summer Learning.
 For a decade, he led an EDC team in designing and managing Adobe Systems’ signature philanthropic effort Adobe Youth Voices.

-Streit is the board president of the National Association for Media Literacy Education (NAMLE).
+Streit is the past-president and a Board member of the National Association for Media Literacy Education.
 Prior to EDC, he was the co-founder and co-director of Street-Level Youth Media, a celebrated Chicago organization recognized for its innovative approach to youth development and digital learning.

 Streit holds a dual BA in Economics and Communications from the University of Notre Dame.